P-p-H-d/mlib/README.md

 Return the size in bytes of the string.
 It can be also the number of characters of the string if the encoding type is one character per byte.
-If the characters are encoded as UTF8, the function string_length_u is preferred.
+If the characters are encoded as UTF8, the function M_F(string, length_u) is preferred.

 ##### size_t string_capacity(const string_t str)